aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ### Start Lab

-* Go to the `code/workspace` directory in the cfn101-workshop [github repo](https://github.com/aws-samples/cfn101-workshop/tree/main/code/workspace).
+* Change directory to: `code/workspace/pseudo-parameters`.
 * Open the `pseudo-parameters.yaml` file.
 * Copy the code as you go through the topics below.

 In the following example, you choose to use [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html#what-is-a-parameter) to centrally store a configuration information, such as the username for your database.
 For this, you choose to describe an `AWS::SSM::Parameter` resource in your CloudFormation template where you will store the username value.
-You then choose to write an IAM policy to describe action(s) you wish to grant to a Lambda function you will use to consume your parameter store value.
+You then choose to write an IAM policy to describe action(s) you wish to grant to an AWS [Lambda function](https://aws.amazon.com/lambda/) you will create and use to consume your parameter store value.
 You choose to start with describing your IAM policy, where you reference the SSM parameter you create: this will require you to know the Amazon Resource Name (ARN) of the SSM parameter.
 First, you check the return values section for the resource (the SSM parameter in this case): in the relevant [documentation page](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-parameter.html#aws-resource-ssm-parameter-return-values), you see that `Ref` returns the parameter name, and `Fn::GetAtt` returns the type and the value.
 Since the ARN is not available as an output value for that resource type today, you can choose to leverage pseudo parameters to construct the ARN.

-In this example, you want to construct the resource ARN like one below using pseudo parameters.
+You want to construct the resource ARN using pseudo parameters like the one in the following example.
 Let's say, for example, you have a sample parameter called `dbUsername` that you create in the `us-east-1` region, and in the AWS account `111122223333`; an example parameter ARN is constructed as in this example policy snippet:

 ```json